nazlituncer94/Swift-To-Do-List/README.txt

 * SecondViewController.swift = Code for second tab (“Add More”)
 * Main.storyboard = Visual layout of application.
 Provides conceptual overview of app.

-For further explanation and screenshots of the working app please see my final report.
+For further explanation and screenshots of the working app please see my final report (section 6).

 TUTORIALS USED:
-“The Swift Guy”s tutorials were used as guidance while building this app (reference -https://www.youtube.com/watch?v=LrCqXmHenJY).
-For additional tutorials used, please see my final report.
+“The Swift Guy”s tutorials were used as guidance and for code design while building this app (reference - https://www.youtube.com/watch?v=LrCqXmHenJY).
+For additional tutorials used, please see my final report (section 5).